certinia/asist/DEVELOPING.md

 # Common Developer pitfalls when testing

-- Setting is already registered when running in debug mode.
-- This is because your release ASIST extension is conflicting with your test version
-- To resolve this you need to uninstall ASIST temporarily and remove it from \~/.vscode/extensions
-- When testing is complete, simply re-install ASIST.
+Setting is already registered when running in debug mode.
+This is because your release ASIST extension is conflicting with your test version to resolve this you need to uninstall ASIST temporarily and remove it from \~/.vscode/extensions when testing is complete, simply re-install ASIST.

 # 🚀 Making a release (For the maintainers)

+- Ensure that the latest SBOM report is available at the root of repository before releasing.
-- A release will be made by the ASIST maintainers, for a specific version.
-- To make the release the maintainer will create and push a git tag with a specific version on repo.
+- A release will be made by the ASIST maintainers for a specific version.
+To make the release, the maintainer will create and push a git tag with a particular version on the repo.
-- Then run the publish build.
+- Verify that the publish build is executed successfully.
-- Once the version has successfully released, it needs to be updated in `.env` file (this file is used by Makefile for providing versions to local builds).
+- Once the version has been successfully released, it needs to be updated in the .env file (this file is used by Makefile for providing versions to local builds).